stas-sultanov/docs/process/continous-production.md

 **CP** is adaptive and value-driven approach, read more [here](https://en.wikipedia.org/wiki/Agile_software_development#Adaptive_vs._predictive).
 It means that it is focusesd on adapting quickly to changing realities and at the same time focus on bring value to business as soon as possible.

-**CP** is designed in the way that if only today an idea on how to make customers bring more money has appeared, the company has a most efficient process for a team to transform this idea in actual value that must be can be brought to the customers.
+**CP** is designed in the way that if only today an idea on how to increase a profit has appeared, the company has the most efficient process for a team to transform this idea in actual value.

-At high level Continous Production is a variant of [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) approach.
+**CP** is a more efficient and reality close variant of the [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) approach.

 ## Digression